tianshubao1/uq4phy_traffic_network/README.md

 | **Figure 9:**    | `jupyter nbconvert --to script plot_PEMSD8_maemis.ipynb` `python plot_PEMSD8_maemis.py`| The traffic speed predictions of three MAEMIS-based model.|
 | **Figure 10:**   | `jupyter nbconvert --to script plot_METR-LA_maemis.ipynb` `python plot_METR-LA_maemis.py`| The predictions of three MAEMIS-based models.| \

-The above cmd would generate the figures in the folder `/ICCPS25_repo/plot/outputs`.
+The above cmds run fast and generate the figures in the folder `/ICCPS25_repo/plot/outputs`.
 The next step is to copy these figures out. \
 ```docker cp big-container:/ICCPS25_repo/plot/outputs ./```
 This cmd copies the folder `/ICCPS25_repo/plot/output` to your local directory.
 Please ensure that the container is on while you copy the files.